The Grief Prophecy is the

-Where Dead Angels Lie is a classic E.P. released in April 1996, by the mighty
+Where Dead Angels Lie is a classic E.P. released in April 1996, by the

-Dissection.
+mighty Dissection.
 This has to rank alongside Haunting the Chapel as my favorite E.P. ever.
 The search for this particular

 release took a little longer than I'd have wished, but it was well worth the wait.

 It begins with a demo version of "Where Dead Angels Lie".
-Where this differs from the
+Where this differs from

-here.
+case here.
 This is quite essential, in my view.